Tulip-Dev/tulip/doc/python/graphdatastorage.rst

   # The property can be deleted by the graph that has created it
   graph.delLocalProperty("myMetric")

-  # Anonymous properties can also be instantiated the following way
+  # Anonymous properties can also be instantiated the following way;
+  # they will be deleted by the Python garbage collector, when needed.
-  myOtherMetric = tlp.DoubleProperty(graph)
+  myOtherMetric = graph.DoubleProperty()

 Working with graph properties